State Grants & Scholarships

 Aid for Students with Disabilities

 Students with disabilities are eligible to apply for any and all forms of financial assistance that are available through the College.
-Also, the Palm Beach State College Office of Disability Services (DSS) provides a limited number of scholarships to students taking advantage of their services.
-Please see the DSS contact on your campus for further information and application instructions.
+Also, The Center for Student Accessibility (CSA) at PBSC provides a limited number of scholarships to students taking advantage of their services.
+Please see the CSA contact on your campus for further information and application instructions.

 High school seniors may pursue scholarships through the local foundations listed below: